 What do you need to know?
-How can you protect your family?
+What can you do?

 What are the symptoms?

 What can you do to protect yourself and your family?
-Here are some simple tips to keep from being infected with any virus
+Here are some simple tips to keep from being infected by viruses in general:

 - Wash your hands often and thoroughly for at least 20 seconds.
 This is one of the most important strategies you can incorporate into your virus prevention plan.
 Despite popular belief, the temperature of the water used for washing is unimportant.
 The important action includes vigorously rubbing with soap and water for 20 seconds before rinsing your hands completely.
 Regular hand washing has been shown to reduce your risk of contracting a cold or flu by up to 21%.